hughgliderpilot/CSV-pre-processor-for-GnuCash/README.md

 Default Lookup file name is "account_lookup_for_GnuCash.csv".

-String start is based on first letter being in position 0.
+String_start is based on first letter being in position 0.

 If String_length = 0 then will just do a search for a "string contains" the Lookup string.
+It will ignore the String_start.

 So if wanted to pick up on MONZO from "HUGH WILLIAM WRIGHJOINT MONZO TOP UP" I would use